-292. There is no internationally agreed definition of what a microplastic is.
-Analytical methodology processes are limited to FTIR, Nile Red, Micro-Raman spectroscopy and mass-spectroscopy.
+228. Analytical methodology processes are limited to FTIR, Nile Red, Micro-Raman spectroscopy and mass-spectroscopy.
 Additionally, there are no standardised testing methods for different matrices (i.e. air, soil, food and water), and the available methods have their own associated limitations.
 Furthermore, no single technique is suitable for all plastic types and for all particle sizes or shapes.
 Using a suite or generation of techniques may be necessary.

-293. Comparison of studies can be difficult due to differences in sampling, extraction, purification and analytical methods for enumerating and characterising microplastics are not yet standardised.
+229. Comparison of studies can be difficult due to differences in sampling, extraction, purification and analytical methods for enumerating and characterising microplastics are not yet standardised, and therefore suitable reference materials are also required.
 Contamination with airborne microplastics or cross-contamination of samples pose as an issue, control samples may be difficult to ascertain.

-294. Most studies have performed tests on pristine particles, therefore it is important to consider inter-variability of samples and batches and how this may not be representative of what is present in the environment (i.e. particles have not undergone degradative processes in the environment).
+230. Most studies have performed tests on pristine particles; therefore, it is important to consider inter-variability of samples and batches and how this may not be representative of what is present in the environment (i.e. particles have not undergone degradative processes in the environment).

-295. Comprehensive assessment of MPs and contaminant concentrations in seafood species and the impact of what cooking may have on the desorption and subsequent bioavailability of contaminants/leachants, needs to be further investigated to better understand the implications for human health.
+231. Comprehensive assessment of MPs and contaminant concentrations in seafood species and the impact of what cooking may have on the desorption and subsequent bioavailability of contaminants/leachants, needs to be further investigated to better understand the implications for human health.